opicron/cloudways_bashrc/README.md

 # .bash_aliases
 Useful prompt and functions to make live easier on Cloudways servers.
 Yes, I know we shouldnt use `.bash_aliases` for all these additional functionality.
 However, `.bash_aliases` is included automatic by the default Clouways `.bashrc`.
 So we do not have to do any editing, just drop this file in your `~` home.

+`PROMPT_COMMAND` is used to check the timestamp of `.bash_aliases` on each prompt reload.
+If its a new timestamp `.bashrc` is re-sourced.
+This will make sure all screen prompts and `.bash_aliases` are updated when required.

 ## Prompt
 - Screen # and title
 - Github branch (dirty *)